 ‘Low-bridge’, ‘Asian fit’, ‘alternative fit’, we’ve heard them all before, but what exactly does this mean?
 There are several different terms used to describe sunglasses that are tailored for this specific face shape.
-We know it can all get very confusing, so here is a guide to help you understand low bridge fit fit sunglasses.
+We know finding the right sunglasses can get very confusing, so here is a guide to help you understand low bridge fit sunglasses.

 What are low bridge fit sunglasses?

-Asian fit sunglasses, aka low-bridge fit, are created for people who have high cheekbones and low nose bridge.
+Low-bridge fit sunglasses—sometimes called Asian fit sunglasses—are created for people who have high cheekbones and a low nose bridge.
 People with this face shape can have a very hard time finding sunnies that fit correctly and comfortably.
-Whether the issue is that they slide down their noses, or rest on their cheeks, low-bridge fit sunglasses are built so that everyone can sport stylish, well-designed shades.
+Whether the issue is that typical sunglasses slide down their nose or rest uncomfortably on their cheeks, low-bridge fit sunglasses are built so that everyone can sport stylish, well-designed shades.

 Design elements of low bridge fit sunglasses

-There are four key elements when designing alternative fit sunnies: frame, nose bridge, nose pads, and temple curvature.
+There are four key elements to watch out for when choosing alternative fit sunnies: frame, nose bridge, nose pads, and temple curvature.
 Here’s the deets:

 Narrow nose bridge

 A narrower nose bridge is the key to success when it comes to having a low bridge.
 It helps secure your shades onto your face, so they do not slip and slide as much.
 We all know how annoying it is when we’re just trying to frolic through a meadow and our sunglasses keep sliding down.
-Narrow nose bridges can help solve this problem for those with a low nose bridge.
+If you have a low nose bridge, choosing sunglasses with a narrow bridge can help solve this problem.

 Larger nose pads